 Only two players can be within a team's penalty area at the same time.
 A robot is within the penalty area if any part of its body is touching the ground inside the penalty box or touching one of its lines.
-When any additional players (whether field player or goalkeeper) enter the area, they will be subject to the standard removal penalty (see Section 4.4).
+When any additional players (whether field player or goalkeeper) enter the area, they will be subject to the standard removal penalty (see Section 4.5).
 This is called the "Illegal Defender Rule".
 Note that if an operational defender is pushed into the penalty area by an opponent, this robot will not be subject to removal unless it fails to exit the area within 5 seconds (or 5 seconds of getting up if the pushing led to falling).
+This rule applies to all game states.